gordielachance/wp-soundsystem/readme.txt

 == Changelog ==

-= 2.0.0 =
+= 2.5.0 =
+* So much improvements that they cannot even be listed !
+More than one year of developpement and 754 commits !
 * now compatible with the [Autoplay Policy Change](https://developers.google.com/web/updates/2017/09/autoplay-policy-changes) from Chrome
-* tracklists loaded as iframes (faster and better for styling)
-* loved tracks are now regular subtracks, part of a simple tracklist that is created for each user
-* Improved autosource
-* Improved wizard
-* Improved templates
-* Better tracks source GUI
-* Spotify metabox
-* PHP : pass tracklist object  to the track object / pass track object to the source object
-* merged all playlists classes; and new class WPSSTM_Remote_Tracklist
+* PHP: merged all playlists classes; and new class WPSSTM_Remote_Tracklist
+* JS: player rewritten
-* uses HTML5 custom elements
+* HTML : uses HTML5 custom elements
-* removed Artist & Album post types
+* REST API
+* ...

 = 1.9.4 =
 * Better settings page errors